awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

-For each [keyring](keyring-interface.md) to be used for decryption, the multi-keyring MUST call that keyring's [OnDecrypt](keyring-interface.md#ondecrypt) using the unmodified [decryption materials](structures.md#decryption-materials) and the inputted [encrypted data key](structures.md#encrypted-data-key) list.
+For each [keyring](keyring-interface.md) to be used for decryption, the multi-keyring MUST call that keyring's [OnDecrypt](keyring-interface.md#ondecrypt) using the unmodified [decryption materials](structures.md#decryption-materials) and the input [encrypted data key](structures.md#encrypted-data-key) list.
 If [OnDecrypt](keyring-interface.md#ondecrypt) returns [decryption materials](structures.md#decryption-materials)
 containing a plaintext data key, the keyring MUST immediately return the modified decryption materials.